1057234721/Game/README.md

 1. Awakening and Mitama automation in team mode
 2. Awakening, Mitama, Original Fire and Imperial spirit (bad translation xd) automation in solo mode
 3. Personal Breakthrough automaton
 4. Chapter automation in solo mode
+5. Hundred Ghosts in dummy version, which means it random clicks.
+AI version is in training and testing.
 # Developing Plan
 1. add more functions
 2. add gui (maybe xd)